Day 1: Arusha, Tanzania

-Located in a remote spot in the park's southern sector, Oliver's Camp offers an ideal location from which to encounter the abundant wildlife in the region—this part of Tarangire harbors some of Africa’s largest animal populations.
-This deluxe tented camp, though far from the standard tourist circuit, spares nothing toward your comfort, from hot showers to excellent meals around a crackling campfire under the night sky.
-The stars are incredible, and you'll have a chance to identify constellations on a stargazing outing this evening.
+As you settle into your secluded camp for the night, enjoy dinner followed by stargazing around the campfire.
 For millennia, tribesmen in Africa have looked to the night sky for meaning and inspiration.
 The Maasai of East Africa saw the Pleiades above the horizon from September to mid-May.
 They knew that these six stars, which stayed in a group like a herd of cattle, were only visible during the rainy season.
 The Basotho bushmen of Southern Africa saw the Southern Cross as a giraffe with an outstretched neck and the Zulu interpreted it as the tree of life.
 These myths and legends are still alive in Africa today, and your guide will teach you all he has learned from his ancestors about the stars.

 Day 4: Exploring the Tarangire Wilderness

-Oliver's Camp has an exciting array of activities for all ages.
+Your camp has an exciting array of activities for all ages.
 This morning, children can set off with a guide on their own to learn bush skills such as tracking and species identification, how to make a fire without matches, how to make a toothbrush from a twig, and how to find their way in the bush without a compass.
-When they return, they can learn to make bread from scratch and bake it in a pot over the campfire, supervised by the camp chef.
 Adults and older kids may opt for a 4x4 game drive farther afield, looking for elephant, buffalo, lion, cheetah and more.
 Your guide is a savvy tracker and almost always knows just where to spot wildlife.
-You may also wish to take a guided bush walk with a safari guide to unveil surprises at eye level that are often missed from a vehicle.
 Meal options may include a bush breakfast after a sunrise wildlife drive, a picnic lunch in beneath a baobab tree, and sundowner cocktails before returning to camp for a sumptuous dinner.
-Night drives offer a thrilling opportunity to observe nocturnal wildlife, including predators on the hunt.
+Optional activities that may available at an additional cost include a guided bush walk to unveil surprises at eye-level that are often missed from a vehicle, and night drives, which offer a thrilling opportunity to observe nocturnal wildlife, including predators on the hunt.

 Day 5: Tarangire / Karatu—Cultural Encounters

 After breakfast, depart by road, enjoying a last wildlife drive before we exit Tarangire National Park and continue to Karatu.
 Along the way you'll travel near small towns and villages, passing typical scenes of daily life as you go.
 Eventually you enter a landscape of undulating green hills and rich red dirt, the heart of Tanzania's coffee country.
-Your destination, Plantation Lodge, is located on a working coffee farm.
-The genteel guest house is surrounded by lush gardens and abundant birdlife, with a refreshing swimming pool.
+Coffee was introduced into the Tanzanian region from Ethiopia in the 16th century and today constitutes the country's largest export crop.

 A highlight of your trip to Africa is a chance to meet people from other cultures, broadening an understanding of the human experience.
-A visit to a Maasai village and school this afternoon will enrich your knowledge of this traditional tribal people and their distinctive heritage.
-During your time in the village of Mto wa Mbu, activities may include Maasai dancing, watching warriors demonstrate how to make fire, witnessing women craft intricate beaded jewelry and accessories, learning about medicinal plants, and possibly a chance to herd cattle if time permits.
-We can also arrange an opportunity for you to write to children in the local school prior to your trip, then meet them when you arrive, enjoying a more personal cultural exchange with your "pen pal."
+A visit to a local Maasai village and school this afternoon will enrich your knowledge of this traditional tribal people and their distinctive heritage.
+During your time in the village, activities may include Maasai dancing, watching warriors demonstrate how to make fire, witnessing women craft intricate beaded jewelry and accessories, learning about medicinal plants, and possibly a chance to herd cattle if time permits.
+And depending on your itinerary, we may also be able to arrange an opportunity for you to write to children in the local school prior to your trip, then meet them when you arrive, enjoying a more personal cultural exchange with your "pen pal."